yorkie/react-native-wechat/docs/build-setup-ios.md

 # Build Setup for iOS

-Add the following libraries to your "Link Binary with Libraries":
+Add the following libraries to your "Link Binary with Libraries" in Targets > Build Phases :

 - [x] `SystemConfiguration.framework`
 - [x] `CoreTelephony.framework`